brandtb/brandtb.github.io/README.md

-# brandtb.github.io
+# b3sz.com
-b3sz.com public web site
+A minimal web site so that b3sz.com resolves.